niznik-p/princeton-py-ai/README.md

 This is a more ephemeral problem, but I figured I'd give it a shot.
 In particular, I'm interested in how creative the default solution was at trying to look a person's birth year on their personal website.
 None of the solutions were particularly great.

+## Other Random Resources

+I've found this guide on different ways to prompt assistants very useful: https://www.promptingguide.ai/